 Black Box Facility (Accessible Performance Lab)

-The Digital Media Black Box Facility (named the Accessible Performance Lab, or APL) is a signature research environment for OCAD University.
-It is a shared, flexible research and presentation facility and is designed to support:
+The Digital Media Black Box Facility (named the Accessible Performance Lab, or APL) is a signature research environment for OCAD U. It is a shared, flexible research and presentation facility and is designed to support:

 - integrated media research

 - performance art (incorporating movement, sound and light)